adrg/go-wkhtmltopdf/README.md

 for multiple operating systems can be found at [https://builds.wkhtmltopdf.org](https://wkhtmltopdf.org/downloads.html).

 Please see the wiki pages of this project for detailed installation instructions.

 - [Install on Linux](https://github.com/adrg/go-wkhtmltopdf/wiki/Install-on-Linux)
 - [Install on Windows](https://github.com/adrg/go-wkhtmltopdf/wiki/Install-on-Windows)

 > Note: `wkhtmltox` does not seem to be actively maintained.
+Please see
-Please see the [project status](https://wkhtmltopdf.org/status.html) for more information, recommendations and future plans.
+> the [project status](https://wkhtmltopdf.org/status.html) for more information, recommendations and future plans.

 ## Installation

     go get github.com/adrg/go-wkhtmltopdf

 ## Usage

+> Note: All calls to the Converter.Run method must be performed on the main thread.
+This is a limitation of the
+> wkhtmltox library.
+Please see the one of the [HTTP server examples](examples/http-server) for an implementation
+> suggestion.

 ```go
 package main